 Do you like music?
 I mean who doesn't.

-Are you very talkative, yet, your friends feel you have tons of information that they can learn from you.
+Are you very talkative, yet, your friends feel you have tons of information that they can learn from you?

-The radio industry in India is at a nascent stage and we now have big conglomerates also coming in to set radio stations across the length and breadth of the country.
+The radio industry in India is at a nascent stage and we now have big conglomerates also coming into set radio stations across the length and breadth of the country.

 Although industry experts say you don't need any formal training to become an RJ, as the competition increases, you'll definitely want to equip yourself with a diploma from an RJ course or something on those lines.
-No course can guarantee that you will be a RJ, but your language skills and confidence should be excellent.
+No course can guarantee that you will be an RJ, but your language skills and confidence should be excellent.

 2. Stock Market Professionals

 Any B.com graduate can join as a broker in leading trading companies.
-Come straight out of your college then look for "trainee" positions in stock brokerage firms.
+Come straight out of college then look for "trainee" positions in stock brokerage firms.

 Once you get properly trained and have some experience then you can move to higher positions.
-These professionals earn good money but the workload is hard and they need be vigilant.
+These professionals earn good money but the workload is hard and they need to be vigilant.
 There are also some specific courses that can be done to join the stock market.
 If you want some specifics, look for courses offered by the National Stock Exchange.